The Spirit of the Game

 Players should play at a good pace.
 The Committee may establish pace of play guidelines that all players should follow.

 It is a group’s responsibility to keep up with the group in front.
 If it loses a clear hole and it is delaying the group behind, it should invite the group behind to play through, irrespective of the number of players in that group.

 Players should be ready to play as soon as it is their turn to play.
 When playing on or near the putting green, they should leave their bags or carts in such a position as will enable quick movement off the green and towards the next tee.
 When the play of a hole has been completed, players should immediately leave the putting green.

-If a player believes his ball may be lost outside a water hazard or is out of bounds, to save time, he should play a provisional ball.
+If a player believes their ball may be lost outside a water hazard or is out of bounds, to save time, a provisional ball should be played.

 Players searching for a ball should signal the players in the group behind them to play through as soon as it becomes apparent that the ball will not easily be found.